Does your drinking water come from a private well* or a public water system**?

 It's important to know the source of your water.
 Only 80 percent of Kitsap residents are served by large public water utilities.
 It's important to be confident your water is safe and reliable.

-Whether you’re constructing public water system or a private well—or you simply need a well inspection to sell your property—our goal is to work with you to develop and maintain a safe and reliable drinking water supply.
-The links at the left include instructions, required forms, and information to make the process easy.
+Whether you are constructing a public water system or a private well—or you simply need a well inspection to sell your property—our goal is to work with you to develop and maintain a safe and reliable drinking water supply.
+The links lefthand manu include instructions, required forms, and information to make the process easy.

 * A private well is one that serves up to two residential connections.